MaastrichtU-CDS/omop-converter/README.md

 - create a container for the postgres database and a manager (`localhost:8080`)
 - start the container with the data harmonization tools

+To stop the containers and remove the different components use `docker-compose down`.

 #### Local development

 Install the necessary packages following the requirement file.